jamesvthompson/random/install-k8s-ubuntu-20.md

 # Deploy Kubernetes Cluster on Ubuntu 20.04 with Containerd

-In this guide we’ll go through all the steps you need to set up a Kubernetes cluster Ubuntu 20.04
+In this guide we’ll go through all the steps you need to set up a Kubernetes cluster Ubuntu 20.04.
+Kubernetes is composed of master(s) and workers.
+The instructions below are for creating a bare-bones installation of a single master and several workers for __testing purposes__ only.

 # Step 1.
 Install containerd
 Follow these steps on all servers